Joeski88/cosynightin/README.md

 ## About

 CosyNightIn is an app that allows you to search for the perfect film to watch depending on your mood, it will use a varity of filters to narrow down the choice and provide a relaxed way to pick what to watch.
+The results will be ordered based on rating with highest rated at the top (highest ating = most recommended).

 ---